 Chris Field PSM is the Western Australian Ombudsman.
-He concurrently holds the roles of Energy and Water Ombudsman, Charitable Trusts Commissioner and Chair, State Records Commission.
+He concurrently holds the roles of Energy and Water Ombudsman and Charitable Trusts Commissioner.
 He is an Adjunct Professor in the School of Law at the University of Western Australia.

-Chris was awarded a Public Service Medal in the 2023 Australia Day Honours List for "outstanding public service as Ombudsman and President of the International Ombudsman Institute".
+Chris was awarded a Public Service Medal in the 2023

+Australia Day Honours List for 'outstanding public service as Ombudsman and President of the International Ombudsman Institute.'
 Also in 2023, in a formal ceremony in Taipei, he was awarded the highest honour of the Control Yuan, the First Grade Medal.
-The Medal was granted in honour of "His extraordinary contribution to the promotion of international ombudsman and human rights work".
-He was the 2022 recipient of the Justitia Regnorum Fundamentum Award granted by the Commissioner for Fundamental Rights of Hungary for "those who have achieved extraordinary, exemplary results in the field of protecting fundamental rights".
+The Medal was granted in honour of 'His extraordinary contribution to the promotion of international ombudsman and human rights work.'
+He was the 2022 recipient of the Justitia Regnorum Fundamentum Award granted by the Commissioner for Fundamental Rights of Hungary for 'those who have achieved extraordinary, exemplary results in the field of protecting fundamental rights.'

 Chris is currently Australia's longest serving ombudsman, having been appointed in 2007 at age 39 by a Labor Government, reappointed twice by a Liberal Government and then reappointed by a Labor Government.
-In May 2021 Chris commenced his four-year term as IOI President at the 12th quadrennial World Conference and General Assembly of the IOI in Dublin.
-It is the first time in the 45-year history of the IOI that an Australian has been elected President.
+From May 2021 to March 2024, Chris served as IOI President.
 The IOI is the global organisation for the cooperation of 205 independent Ombudsman institutions from more than 100 countries, organised in six regional chapters - Africa, Asia, Australasian and Pacific, Europe, the Caribbean and Latin America and North America.